Importing your customer and supplier contacts from Outlook, Excel, or Gmail can be done easily in a few simple steps.

 - Bank transactions: Upload more than 90 days of bank transactions

 - QuickBooks Desktop Pro and Premier Company files: Import into QuickBooks Online from QuickBooks Desktop for Windows

-- Recreating list from another company file: Transfer Chart of Accounts and lists to a new QuickBooks Online company
+- Recreating list from another company file: Move your lists to QuickBooks Online

 Now you know how to import contacts.